-Pupils with profound and multiple learning difficulties have severe and complex learning needs, in addition they have other significant difficulties, such as physical disabilities or a sensory impairment.
-Pupils require a high level of adult support, both for their learning needs and also for personal care.
+Pupils with profound and multiple learning difficulties have complex learning needs.
+In addition to very severe learning difficulties, pupils have other significant difficulties such as physical disabilities, sensory impairment or a severe medical condition.
+Pupils require a high level of adult support, both for their learning needs and also for their personal care.
 They are likely to need sensory stimulation and a curriculum broken down into very small steps.
 Some pupils communicate by gesture, eye pointing or symbols, others by very simple language.
-Their attainments are likely to remain in the early P scale range (P1-P4) throughout their school careers (that is below level 1 of the National Curriculum).
+Their attainments are likely to remain in the early P-scale range (P1-P4) throughout their school careers (that is below level 1 of the National Curriculum).